 Summer Youth Leader Volunteer Program

 As a Youth Leader volunteer, not only will you have fun expanding your horizons, sharing your talents, and developing important life skills for college and career readiness, you’ll play an integral and meaningful role in our Summer Enrichment Program experience.
-You’ll serve as an accessible and relatable mentor to younger students and inspire them to truly love learning.
-You’ll also learn how to help our teachers to achieve more and assist with office organization enabling all our systems to run smoother.
+You’ll serve as a mentor to younger students and inspire them to truly love learning.
+You’ll also learn how to help our teachers and assist with office organization enabling all our systems to run smoother.

-Besides it being a FUN, inspiring, and free way to spend a portion of the summer, our Youth Leader volunteers enjoy serving in our program because of our inviting, diverse, and inclusive community where they build relationships with new kinds of people, learn more about themselves, and make a real impact on the life of another person.
-They tell us volunteering in our program teaches them to collaborate with others, builds their communication skills, expands their capacity for empathy, teaches them about responsibility, and what it really means to be a leader.
+Our Youth Leader volunteers enjoy serving in our program because of our inviting, diverse, and inclusive community where they build relationships with new kinds of people, learn more about themselves, and make real impacts on the lives of others.
+Our program teaches them to collaborate, build communication skills, expand their capacity for empathy, learn greater responsibility, and discover what it really means to be a leader.

-Many of our Youth Leader volunteers are alumni of our Summer Enrichment Program, and feel drawn to give back to the program they so loved as a younger person.
-In fact, many return to serve year after year!
-Their dedication demonstrates an interest in more than just service hours; it shows a desire to make a real impact on their community– a testament to character that no test score can quantify!
+Many of our Youth Leader volunteers are alumni of our Summer Enrichment Program and feel drawn to give back to the program they so loved as a younger person.
+Their dedication demonstrates an interest in more than just service hours; it is a testament to character that no test score can quantify!

 Here’s what our Youth Leaders have to say!

 “This has been one of the better life experiences for me.
 Collaborating with kids is another strength to add to my skill set.”

 “It’s teaching me to be more responsible and empathetic.”

 “I’m extremely grateful to be a part of this program.
 It helps me grow and learn more about myself.”